Information and Referral

 Meals on Wheels

-Through the Meals on Wheels program, Cobb County provides a nutritionally balanced meal to qualifying homebound older adults within the county.
+Through the Meals on Wheels program, Cobb County provides a nutritionally balanced meal to qualifying home-bound older adults within the county.
 Five-pack meals are delivered weekly by our dedicated and trained volunteers to the client’s door.
 Menus are planned and prepared under the supervision of a registered dietitian and are designed to provide one-third of an adult’s daily nutritional requirements.
 Clients who have difficulty adequately feeding their cat or dog may receive supplemental pet food at no charge.